pivl/pentomino/readme.md

 ```
 Lowercase letter 'o' is the cell where figure can be placed.
 Space ' ' is the cell where figure cannot be placed.

+# Dancing Links

+Dancing Links implementation is modified to iclude optional constraints.
+All figure constaints are made optional, so for example only 5 figures of 12 available can be used to sovle the puzzle with field with less than 60 squares.